AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/enable-general.md

 </thead>
 <tbody><tr>
 <td><strong>Home Delivery Title</strong></td>
 <td>Specifies the title to display for the Home Delivery option in the product, cart, and checkout areas.
-Home delivery refers to the standard shipping capabilities of Adobe Commerce, from a warehouse, by a carrier, direct to the customer-provided shipping address.</br></br>This label does not affect the selected shipping carrier or their available shipping method labels.</td>
+Home delivery refers to the standard shipping capabilities of Adobe Commerce—from a warehouse, by a carrier, or direct to the customer-provided shipping address.</br></br>This label does not affect the selected shipping carrier or their available shipping method labels.</td>
 <td>Store View</td>
 <td>No</td>
 </tr>